patriciamcphee/aboutme/pages/about.md

 ### Accomplishments

-- Wrote shell scripts to automate OpenAPI content publishing for Extreme Networks.
+- Wrote shell scripts to automate API content publishing for Extreme Networks.

+- Built custom MadCap Flare authoring environments for GE Healthcare, Amazon, and SolidFire.
+Converted legacy documentation created in Microsoft Word to maximize content reuse to help reduce the cost of creating, managing, and publishing content.

+- Co-authoried Excel 2010 in Simple Steps.
+ISBN: 0-27-373613-2

 - Streamlined a weekly team status report for the Amazon executive team, reducing the time to compile and deliver the report by ~4 hours (more than half).
-- Rewrote a decades-old installation/upgrade guide for the GE Healthcare customers and support team, reducing the time to install/upgrade, data loss or corruption, and support calls.
-- Built a _**custom**_ authoring environment in MadCap Flare and converted legacy content for several large corporations to maximize content reuse and to reduce the cost of creating, managing, and publishing content.

 ### Work Experience

-#### Contract Technical Writer
+#### Technical Writer, Contractor

 **Microsoft**<br />
 100% remote <br />
 May 2020 - Present

-Azure Dedicated technical writing working on the [Azure VMware Solution](https://docs.microsoft.com/en-us/azure/azure-vmware/introduction) service.
-Work in close collaboration with development, design, and project management teams.
+Work collaboratively with the [Azure VMware Solution](https://docs.microsoft.com/en-us/azure/azure-vmware/introduction) core engineering and UX Research teams to develop scenario and goal-based content.
+Conduct content audits of existing content to identify areas for improvement.
+Use qualitative and quantitative data to make data-driven decisions.

 #### Freelance Technical Writer and Voiceover Professional